goatgalaxy/goat-tweethub-api/README.md

-# Tweet Hub API
+# GOAT Tweet Hub API

-## A api to control the data gathered by the Scheduler and classified by the SentimentAnalyser
+## A api to control the data gathered by the GOAT-Scheduler and classified by the GOAT-SentimentAnalyser